 Welcome to part 2 of our company analysis guide!
 Let’s get right into it.

 In Part 1, we analyzed the company’s past performance and determined whether or not the company had a positive track record.
 This is important because it gives investors confidence that management can deliver further growth.
 With that in mind, it’s time to look forward and analyze the company’s expected growth rates.
+Whether or not you signed up and used our screener to filter out your set of stocks or simply did them manually, you should have a pretty long shortlist now.
+We’re going to narrow it down even further.
 As a reminder, we will be using hypothetical stock “ABC” as our model company.

 Part 2 – Forward Analysis